 Similarly, when a partition leaves the cluster, the bucket distribution changes.
-For example, when a partition leaves from a three-node cluster, the 333 or 334 buckets owned by that partition are redistributed among the remaining two nodes.
-Whenever there is a change in the distribution, the state transfer triggers to rebalance the data between nodes according to the bucket distribution.
+For example, when a partition leaves a three-node cluster, the 333 or 334 buckets owned by that partition are redistributed among the remaining two nodes.
+Whenever there is a change in the distribution, it triggers a state transfer to rebalance the data between nodes, according to the bucket distribution.

 Random Distribution of Data

 This method of partitioning gives you a fair amount of randomness to ensure that the data is partitioned equally between the buckets and partitions.
 However, with this method of partitioning, you lose control over which data should be assigned to which partition.
 Mostly, you would not care about where your data goes.
 But, in some cases, you might want the related data to be co-located.
 For this, you can use Location Affinity, where a hash function is applied on some part of the key instead of the whole key.

 Whenever buckets are redistributed between the nodes, NCache ensures that the buckets are redistributed in such a way that the size of data each partition receives is almost the same.
 Each partition shares the stats of the buckets it owns, at a configurable interval, with other partitions in the cluster.
 This helps in generating a balanced distribution map when needed, which is fair in terms of the data each partition gets.
 The balancing is based on the size of the data instead of the number of items.
 This balancing is usually ensured at the time of bucket redistribution as a result of a node leaving or joining.